rawnly/gist.nvim/README.md

     })
 ```

-By default `gh_cmd` is set to the default `gh` command.
+By default `gh_cmd` and `glab_cmd` are set to the default commands.
 However, there may be
-cases where you want to override this with your custom wrapper.
+cases where you want to override these with your custom wrapper.
 Users of the
 1Password op plugin will likely want to point to the wrapper command.
-(example: `op plugin run -- gh`)
+(example: `op plugin run -- gh` or `op plugin run -- glab`)

 ## License